linrongbin16/lin.nvim.dev/docs/installation.md

 - Full mode: default mode, it installs all features for the best experience, while consuming unignorable CPU, memory, disk and graphics.
 - Limit mode: use `--limit` for low-performance devices such as old PC, which disables most plugins and extensions.
-- Basic mode: use `--basic` for restricted environments such as production servers, which only installs a pure basic vim setting file.
+- Basic mode: use `--basic` for restricted environments such as production servers, which only installs a pure basic vim setting file(_~/.nvim/conf/basic.vim_).

 And more options: